 Heart disease and COVID-19: Your 5-step plan to help you stay healthy

-If you’re living with heart disease, you may be at higher risk for developing severe symptoms of COVID-19, the respiratory illness caused by the new coronavirus.
+If you’re living with heart disease, you may be at higher risk for developing severe symptoms of COVID-19.

 This high-risk group includes people who have survived a stroke or live with another heart condition like coronary heart disease or high blood pressure.